unicode-org/message-format-wg/spec.md

 implementations SHOULD include at least one output format other than a concatenated string, which is able to represent the resolved type and metadata information of the message's parts.

+If a resolved value is numeric, an implementation MUST format it as if it were the single argument of a `number` formatter with no options.
+If a resolved value is a datetime value, an implementation MUST format it as if it were the single argument of a `datetime` formatter with no options.
+And implementation MAY define other similar rules for other data types.

 # Error Handling

 A MessageFormat implementation MUST provide a formatter interface that will always